 A similar eclipse in 2017 toured the country from coast to coast, capturing the attention of millions, who stared into the sun with protective eye coverings.

-Believe it or not, one day total solar eclipses will be a thing of the past.
+Believe it or not, astronomers believe that one-day total solar eclipses will be a thing of the past.

 The American Astronomical Society says the moon is slowly moving away from Earth at the rate of about 1.5 inches per year.

-The society estimates the moon will lose the unique feature of completely blocking out the sun in about a billion years.
+The society estimates the lunar body will lose the unique feature of completely blocking out the sun in about a billion years.